suniala/midi-tuutti/README.md

 # midi-tuutti

-A midi player for playing backing tracks while practicing.
+A MIDI player for playing backing tracks while practicing.

 ## How To Get It?